Load packages

 With odjitter package

-The same but with Rust, wich is faster:
+The same but with Rust, which is faster:

 # install odjitter in rust